 A request to view drillcore can be made to DMIRS and once approval has been given the core is available to view at the agreed time.

 To make a booking to visit one of the core libraries and view the core, email email@example.com.

-Where sampling is approved, extraction will be performed by GSWA personnel.
+- Where sampling is approved, extraction of samples will be performed by departmental personnel at an agreed time

 Donating mineral drillcore

 The department welcomes donations of significant core drilled before 2006.